BY MOLLY | EVERYTHINGSHIHTZU.COM

-And may takes several more weeks before the stains are gone completely.
+And may take several more weeks before the stains are gone completely.

-During this time, it is very important to keep the eye area dry or yeast will take over and staining will be the result.
+During this time, it is vital to keep the eye area dry, or bacterial will take over, and staining will be the result.

-When doing the daily cleaning of your Shih Tzus eye, be sure you check for any signs of an eye issues.
+When doing the daily cleaning of your Shih Tzus eyes, be sure you check for any indications of any eye issues.

-Catching them early can make all the difference in the health of your dogs eyes.
+Catching these issues early can make all the difference in the health of your dogs' eyes.

-In most cases, the treatment for eye problems are far more effective when the condition is caught early.
+In most cases, the treatment for eye problems is far more effective when the condition is caught early.

 Just by doing these 4 quick steps daily, your Shih Tzu's eyes will stay in great shape for many years.

 Keep a vigilant watch for any abnormalities in his eyes.
-This is especially true if they have been playing with other dogs, swimming, or walking in the woods.
+This is especially true if they played with other dogs, swimming, or walking in the woods.

-Shih Tzu eyes are naturally sensitive to the environment and can get dirty fairly easily.
+Shih Tzu's eyes are naturally sensitive to the environment and can get dirty fairly easily.

-As mentioned above, daily cleaning will certainly be the best option in keeping your Shih Tzus eye clear, and will cut down on any tear stains, or infections.
+As mentioned above, daily cleaning will undoubtedly be the best option in keeping your Shih Tzus eye clear and will cut down on any tear stains or infections.

-Daily cleaning gives you the opportunity to see if there are any changes going on in your Shih Tzus eyes.
+Daily cleaning allows you to see if any changes are going on in your Shih Tzus eyes.

 If you notice any changes when doing your daily home eye exam, you may want to consider scheduling an appointment with the vet.